dell/csi-powerflex/dell-csi-helm-installer/csi-offline-bundle.md

 ## Description

-The `csi-offline-bundle.sh` script can be used to create a package usable for offline installation of the Dell EMC CSI Storage Providers, via Helm.
+The `csi-offline-bundle.sh` script can be used to create a package for offline installation of Dell CSI storage providers for deployment via Helm.

 This includes the following drivers:
 * [PowerFlex](https://github.com/dell/csi-vxflexos)